You are here

 • find a child care provider who accepts child care subsidies and has an opening for the child, and

-• contact your Child Care Resource and Referral Agency to get a subsidy, or
+• contact your Child Care Resource and Referral Agency to get a voucher to pay for the child care.

 How to choose a child care provider